In This Article

 Digital Extension Services: The Great Equalizer

-David Ojwan'g, Director of Programs for Heifer Kenya, is interested in scaling up Heifer’s work with rural dairy farmers.
+David Ojwan'g, director of programs for Heifer Kenya, is interested in scaling up Heifer’s work with rural dairy farmers.
 He recognizes the limitations of traditional extension services and that innovative solutions are needed in light of the COVID-19 pandemic.
-“Because of inadequate human and financial resources, meeting in person is not a practical way to deliver advice to farmers in very remote areas, or at scale,” said Ojwan’g.
+“Because of inadequate human and financial resources, meeting in person is not a practical way to deliver advice to farmers in very remote areas, or at scale,” Ojwan’g said.

 Fortunately, Ojwan’g and his team are no strangers to innovation.
 In 2019, Heifer Kenya implemented a pilot project with WeFarm – an app that allows farmers to text their questions and receive instant responses and data.
 Findings from this pilot indicate that 91% of farmers in Kenya have access to mobile devices or smartphones and most of them find time in the evening and during their rest times to catch up with updates and research.

-Using their findings from the WeFarm project, Heifer Kenya is partnering with two new companies - Farming Tech Solutions Limited and RetailPay to make extension services affordable and available for all, starting with KEMDAP farmers.
+Using their findings from the WeFarm project, Heifer Kenya is partnering with two new companies — Farming Tech Solutions Limited and RetailPay — to make extension services affordable and available for all, starting with Kenya Market-led Dairy Supply Chain project farmers.

 Kenyan Solutions for Kenyan Problems